 - Identify policy and educational issues related to RN-administered moderate sedation/analgesia.

-To receive 1.2 contact hours for this module, you must achieve mastery of the content and submit an evaluation as instructed at the end of the course.
-This module contains 59 questions.
+To receive 1.2 contact hours for this course, you must achieve mastery of the content and submit an evaluation as instructed at the end of the course.
+This course contains 59 questions.

 This program is approved for 1.2 hours of AEU credit by BASC provider #0102.

 Visit Computer Specifications for Online Learning to learn about minimum system requirements for computer hardware and software used to take AORN online courses.